TobleMiner/shoreline/README.md

 * INCLUDE_DIR: Allows to select an include dir other than /usr/include
 * OPTFLAGS: Allows to set the optimization flags used for this build
-* FEATURES: Allows to select what features shoreline will be built with
+* FEATURES: Allows to select what features shoreline will be built with (see Makefile for available features)

 # Usage